klang/git-training/no-commit-left-behind/readme.md

 efter force push, vil denne udviler være lidt forvirret, men heldigvis kan commit fiskes frem fra reflog og sættes ind det rigtige sted. (af den anden udvilker)

+run

+    ./reset.sh

-run ./reset.sh in a new directory
+in a new directory

 in one shell, go to project-group-force-pusher

     git pull origin master --rebase

     # resolve conflicts

 at this point, git status will tell you to pull, but fast-forward is not possible ..
 (google suggest some ways to fix this)

 so .. we force push

-and we are rejectd ..
+and we are rejected ..

+.. so, is git smart enough to detect that this is wrong?

 in another shell, before pushing anything in the first shell, go to project-group-pusher

     echo "maybe lost commit" >> amazing.txt
     git -c commit.gpgsign=false commit -m 'pusher has made a change' git push